Skip to Content

 Integrated System and Operations Planning

-Integrated System and Operations Planning (ISOP) is the planning framework that optimizes capacity and energy resource investments across generation, transmission, customer delivery (distribution) and customer solutions for Duke Energy.
+Integrated System and Operations Planning (ISOP) is a planning framework that optimizes capacity and energy resource investments across generation, transmission, customer delivery (distribution) and customer solutions for Duke Energy.
 Development of ISOP is driven by rapid changes in energy mix, which requires coordination across utility planning processes to ensure an orderly, executable energy transition that maintains power supply reliability and least-cost planning.
-Engagement with external interested parties has and will continue to drive ISOP development as an objective, integrated, transparent, and measurable framework for linking generation, transmission, and grid edge (distribution and customer) resources.
+Engagement with external interested parties informed ISOP development as an objective, integrated, transparent, and measurable framework for linking generation, transmission, and grid edge (distribution and customer) resources.

-Duke Energy’s approach to the development of ISOP builds on planning and stakeholder activities already accepted in its jurisdictions, including grid modernization under the Grid Improvement Plan and scenario-based generation and transmission planning in Integrated Resource Planning.
-ISOP further expands on these elements in many areas related to integration of renewable generation and new distributed resources, including but not limited to new, more granular planning forecasts and modeling systems, evaluation of nontraditional solutions (NTS) for the grid, grid hosting analysis, extensive stakeholder engagement and new resource valuation methods to recognize contributions and value across the business segments.
+Duke Energy’s approach to the implementation of ISOP built on existing planning and stakeholder activities underway in its jurisdictions.
+ISOP further expanded on these elements in many areas related to integration of renewable generation and new distributed resources, including but not limited to new, more granular planning forecasts and modeling systems, evaluation of nontraditional solutions (NTS) for the grid, grid hosting analysis, and new resource valuation methods to recognize contributions and value across the business segments.

 ISOP Reference Information Portal

-The ISOP Reference Information Portal is designed to provide a central location for interested parties to access meeting information, materials and relevant reference information related to Duke Energy’s ISOP framework.
+The ISOP Reference Information Portal provides a central location for interested parties to access meeting information, materials and relevant reference information related to Duke Energy’s ISOP framework.

-The ISOP development effort and this stakeholder process began in 2019 and was initially focused on the Carolinas due to the relatively high concentration of distributed energy resources (DERs) in this area.
+The ISOP development effort and this stakeholder process began in 2019 focused on the Carolinas due to the relatively high concentration of distributed energy resources (DERs) in this area.
 The information gathered during this process was essential to the implementation of the basic elements of ISOP in the 2022 Integrated Resource Plans (IRPs) for Duke Energy Carolinas (DEC) and Duke Energy Progress (DEP).
-ISOP processes will be extended to our other jurisdictions as quickly as practical and tailored to the specific needs of each area.

 Meetings & Materials